After creating a release plan, work with your team's items. Do this from the Team Backlog module or the Backlog module.

 In the Planning tab, the Release planning buckets display progress of each team.
 The graph reports the total number of story points in each phase:

-For details on the release planning buckets, see Backlog planning buckets.
+For details on the release planning buckets, see Use the backlog planning buckets.

 |Team sprint progress graph||Team Backlog module||